brookshu/custom-object-detector/tutorial.md

 ![image of bus, three people, and a car](images/img26.jpg)

-Next, download [Labelme](https://github.com/wkentaro/labelme/tree/main).
+Next, download [Labelme](https://github.com/wkentaro/labelme/tree/main) by [wkentaro](https://github.com/wkentaro).
 This will be the tool used to create annotations.

 In each image, create polygons around each object in the photo.
 It can be done manually with the polygon tool, but the AI-polygon tool can help speed things up.
 The polygons should look like those in the following image.